 Time- and angle-resolved photoemission spectroscopy (trARPES) extends and complements conventional ARPES by adding femtosecond time-resolution. trARPES resolves elementary scattering processes directly in the electronic band structure as function of energy and electron momentum due to simultaneous measurement of the spectral and dynamic information.
 In such a pump-probe scheme, a femtosecond infrared laser pulse excites the sample by electron-hole pair creation and a subsequent UV pulse probes the transient electronic structure after a time delay Δt.

 In detail, ultrafast changes of the occupied electronic structure including metal-to-insulator transitions, transient populations in the unoccupied part of the band structure, cooling of excited carriers due electron-phonon coupling, and collective excitation modes such as coherent phonons are studied with trARPES.
 The wide range of microscopic processes accessible with trARPES promises new insights into non-equilibrium properties of correlated materials, which in turn facilitates our understanding of the underlying broken-symmetry ground states. trARPES grants new perspectives, where different energy scales of different interactions connect to different time scales of the decay of an excited state population its energy relaxation processes.
 Importantly, most broken-symmetry ground states are associated with particular collective boson modes that can modulate the electronic structure after intense, optical femtosecond excitation.
 This allows establishing a direct connection of cooperative effects with details of the electronic band structure.
 For example, in a charge density wave system we can identify which coherent modes couple to which electronic band and can thus identify the amplitude mode.
+The time domain approacess in trARPES can also resolve the coupling of collective modes that are hard to resolve in frequency domain as in regular ARPES.
 These new capabilities open unprecedented options for disentangling interactions leading to emergence of order and correlations.

 In our trARPES laboratory at Stanford University we are using two complementary commercial Ti::Sa lasers in combination with a state-of-the-art ultrahigh vacuum system built around a Scienta R4000 hemispherical electron analyzer.